Season |

 Preference point only code as a first choice D-P-999-99-P.

-There are many options within this point range and it’s worth considering burning deer points in Colorado within this point range, getting back into the draw again and hunting more often.
+There are many options within this point range, and in my opinion, it is worth considering burning deer points in Colorado within this point range, as it allows you to get back into the draw again, and hunt more often.

 With this many points accumulated, you have plenty of great options to consider.
 Don't overlook the hunts listed in the tables above or feel like you're wasting points on them.
 The tables below highlight some of the best hunts available within this point range.

-The new 2025-2029 big game season structure goes into effect, starting with the 2025 season.
+Last year, the new 2025-2029 big game season structure went into effect.
 Make sure to check the season dates below.

 Save unit seasons in Filtering